AGabtni/AGabtni-website/README.md

-# Shop
+# AGabtni

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.
+This is a personal project to showcase my projects and to show my portfolio (not really)

 ## Development server